Scott Rush: Arrest in Indonesia

 Rush was arrested by Indonesian police on 17 April 2005 at Ngurah Rai International Airport in Denpasar, Bali.
 Heroin weighing 1.3 kg was discovered strapped to his legs concealed underneath his clothing.
 Czugaj, Renae Lawrence and Martin Stephens were arrested at the same time as Rush.
 On 20 April 2005, graphic footage of the arrests and subsequent police questioning of Rush and other members of the Bali Nine was aired on Australian television.

 On the same day that Rush was arrested, Indonesian police also arrested Si Yi Chen, Nguyen, Sukumaran and Matthew Norman at the Melasti Hotel in Kuta.
-Alleged co-ringleader, Andrew Chan was also arrested the same day whilst seated on an Australian Airlines flight waiting to depart Denpasar for Sydney.
+Alleged co-ringleader, Andrew Chan was also arrested the same day while seated on an Australian Airlines flight waiting to depart Denpasar for Sydney.
 At the time Chan was arrested, he was carrying three mobile phones and a boarding pass.
 No drugs were found in his possession.